mk/clerk-px23/README.md

 ### Rich documentation features

-This example illustrates the use of Clerk to create rich documentation for `clojure2d`’s colors package[^color-package].
-They used Clerk’s Viewer API to implement custom viewers to visualize colors, gradients and color spaces, then publish that documentation on the web by generating a static website directly from the source code of the library.
+This example illustrates the use of Clerk to create rich documentation for `clojure2d`’s colors package.[^color-package] They used Clerk’s Viewer API to implement custom viewers to visualize colors, gradients and color spaces, then publish that documentation on the web by generating a static website directly from the source code of the library.

 [^color-package]: The full documentation is [here](https://clojure2d.github.io/clojure2d/docs/notebooks/notebooks/color.html).